 Leaving the flap of tissue partly attached to its blood supply, the surgeon slides it up under the skin to fill the empty breast.
 The additional skin on the flap can be used to replace any that was lost during the mastectomy, which makes an expander unnecessary.
 The abdomen is closed, with the scar extending from hip to hip, much like that from a "tummy tuck," and you'll get the same result -- a flatter stomach.
 Sometimes the surgeon will replace the muscle with surgical mesh to prevent a hernia.
 There's a permanent side effect from this surgery however: you lose so much abdominal muscle that you may no longer be able to do a sit-up or move from a lying to sitting position without difficulty.

 If the tissue is being taken from your back, there may not be enough to fill the breast, and the surgeon may need to use an implant as well.
 Using tissue from the buttocks is a highly complex procedure in which the tissue (called a free flap) is completely detached from its original blood supply and reattached to blood vessels in your underarm.
 This operation, done only at certain hospitals around the country, requires the skills of a plastic surgeon trained in microsurgery.

-Flap reconstruction usually takes six to seven hours and requires you to stay in the hospital for three to six days.
+Flap reconstruction usually takes six to seven hours and requires you to stay in the hospital for two to five days.
 Recovery times differ depending on the procedure and the individual patient.
 In general, it takes longer to recover from flap surgery than from implant surgery, and several months may pass before you're back to normal.